saisharan98/PreQL-P2/README.md

 We run a select query to check if there are any records in any of the four tables `Sales`, `Employees`, `Customers`, `Products` that have duplicate IDs.
 None were found.

 #### Checking for duplicate rows
 This is to check if there are duplicate rows that might have different IDs but are similar in every other attribute.
-We did find one row in the Customers table, belonging to a 'Stephanie Smith', which was an exact replica of itself.
+We did find one row in the `customers` table, belonging to a 'Stephanie Smith', which was an exact replica of itself.

 #### Checking for datetime formatting
 The `Sales` table contains the date of the transaction and is formatted as timestamp.
 We do a sanity check on this attribute to ensure that there were not any formatting discrepancies.